 Is property that is (i) qualified opportunity zone stock, (ii) qualified opportunity zone partnership interest, or (iii) qualified opportunity zone business property.

 Stock of any domestic corporation (i) acquired by the Opportunity Fund after December 31, 2017, at original issuance solely in exchange for cash, and (ii) which, at the time such stock is issued and during substantially all of the Opportunity Fund’s holding period, is a Qualified Opportunity Zone Business (“QOZB”).

-Under Section 2(a)(51) of the Investment Company Act, a "qualified purchaser" means:
+"Qualified Purchaser" means, under Section 2(a)(51) of the Investment Company Act: